• Recipes

 topping on the filling in baking dish.

-• Bake until the top is golden brown.
-About 25 minutes.
-Allow to sit for a few minutes and serve hot.
+• Bake for about 25 minutes, or until the topping is golden brown.
+Let sit a few minutes before serving.

 Your Own Private Notes